andy-zhuo-02/go2_ros2_toolbox/README.md

 ## 📋 Prerequisites

-> **⚠️ Note: The features of this repository have only been tested on the onboard expansion dock computer of Go2 EDU.
-Compatibility and functionality on other environments (like PC wired to Go2 dock computer) have not been verified.**

-This toolbox is developed and tested on Unitree Go2 EDU with the expansion dock environment:

-- **OS**: Ubuntu 20.04
-- **ROS2**: Foxy
-- **Firmware**: v1.1.7 (tested)
+> **⚠️ Note: The Humble branch is under active development.
+It will introduce NVIDIA Isaac Sim integration for Go2 simulation and support a wired PC setup.**

 ## 🛠️ Installation